Technology

 A handful of primitive tools.
 Everything else composes from them.

 Path-clamped to %LOCALAPPDATA%/SwarmMarshal/sandbox/.
 Path escapes throw UnauthorizedAccessException before any I/O happens.
+Consequential tools pass through a permission broker that surfaces inline approve/deny.

 http.request(method, url, body?)